InfoCure: Making quality visible

 In our search for relevant standards and projects, we became aware of an initiative led by the U.S. National Academy of Medicine (NAM).
 In 2021, with input from an independent advisory group of scientists, this project developed and published a set of basic principles and attributes that could be used to identify credible sources of health information.
 The goal of the initiative was primarily to provide social networks and platforms with criteria for identifying providers of trustworthy health information.

 The principles state that, to be considered credible, sources should be science-based objective, transparent and accountable, hence they provide a good foundation for the evaluation of information providers.
 However, to use these as the basis for a certification procedure, further operationalization is required.
-In the course of dialogue with NAM and the World Health Organization (WHO), the idea has emerged of translating these principles into a concrete indicator system that could serve as the basis for an audit-based certification process for health information providers.
+In the course of dialogue with international specialized partners and the World Health Organization (WHO), the idea has emerged of translating these principles into a concrete indicator system that could serve as the basis for an audit-based certification process for health information providers.
 The idea will be realized via a clear and familiar division of tasks: The frameworks and standards will be defined consensually at the international level, while the actual certification will be performed by national-level institutions or organizations.

 Working group has begun its activity